 - 5099.
 Topics in Biomedical Sciences (V1-6).
 Specific areas in biomedical sciences or related research not normally included in other courses.
 May be repeated for credit. - 5101.
 Responsible Conduct of Research (1:1:0).
 This course will address the regulatory and ethical environment of today's biomedical research as well as such topics as authorship and data management.
 The class format is lectures and case discussions.
 Course is required for all GSBS students. - 5102.
 How to be a Scientist: Professional Skills for the Biomedical Sciences Graduate Student (1:1:0).
 Teaches useful concepts in the scientific professionalism that might not be learned elsewhere: how science is conducted in the United States and at TTUHSC, the importance of oral communication in science and tips for teaching in a science classroom. - 5174.
-GSBS Seminar (1:1:0).
-Lectures in specific areas of biomedical sciences. - 5201 Scientific Writing in the Biomedical Sciences (2:2:0).
+Core IV: Biomedical Seminar Series (1:1:0).
+Students will attend and participate in seminars. - 5201 Scientific Writing in the Biomedical Sciences (2:2:0).
 Tactics for effective writing and communication in the biomedical sciences.
 Instruction will focus on the process of writing and publishing scientific manuscripts and writing fellowship applications.
 Students will complete short writing and editing exercises that focus on tactics of effective, clear, and concise writing, and prepare a manuscript or application in their area of study.

-- 5303.
+- 5275.
+Core V: Introduction to Biomedical Research (2:0:0).
+Introduces the first-year graduate student to the fundamental principles and techniques in basic biomedical research. - 5303.
 Introduction to Clinical Research (3:2:3).
 Students will be involved in all aspects of preparation for and execution of prospective human studies and retrospective chart reviews.
-The didactic training deals with the regulations and eithical considerations related to research in humans, the process of obtaining approval for a study and the requirements associated with conducting a study.
+The didactic training deals with the regulations and eithical considerations related to research in humans, the process of obtaining approval for a study and the requiremetns associated with conducting a study.
 Prerequisites include the required courses in the first year GSBS Curriculum and preferably at least one laboratory rotation. - 5310.
 Introduction to Statistical Methods in the Biomedical Sciences (3:3:0).
 Provide students explanation and application of classical test theory involving univariate statistics.
 The course will include discussion about classical test theory (p values, scales of measurement, assumptions of analyses, etc.) and application of this theory for various statistical analyses, such as t tests, anova, correlation.
 There will be a small introduction to non-parametric analyses. - 5350.
 Laboratory Methods in Biomedical Sciences (3:3:0).
 Introduces the first-year graduate student to the fundamental principles and techniques in basic science research.
 Following a lecture and/or a laboratory demonstration, students conduct a well-defined laboratory exercise and provide a written report on the results. - 5372.
-Biomedical Sciences Core II (3:3:0).
+Core II: Cells (3:3:0).
 The structure/function relationships that underlie basic cellular processes, including translation, protein trafficking, cytoskeletal organization and motility, cell adhesion, and cell division.
 Required for first year students. - 5373.
-Biomedical Sciences Core III (3:3:0).
+Core III: Genes (3:3:0).
 Teaches essential scientific concepts underlying the field of Molecular Biology and Molecular Genetics.
 Required for first year students. - 5399.
 Topics in Biomedical Sciences (3:0:0).
 Specific areas in biomedical sciences or related research not normallly included in other courses.
 May be repeated for credit. - 5471.
-Biomedical Sciences Core I (4:4:0).
+Core I: Molecules (4:4:0).
 This course offers a broad coverage of biochemistry with an emphasis on structure and function of macromolecules, biosynthesis of small molecule precursors of macromolecules, and the pathways of intermediary metabolism.
 Required for first year students.